Thieves & Kings

-While there were officially more than two dozen bandits stationed here, in actuality there were usually only around half that number present.
-Half their number were typically out foraging, hunting, gathering firewood, or otherwise on task to find prey and loot.
+While there were officially more than two dozen bandits stationed here serving the “Stag Lord”, in actuality there were usually only around half that number present.
+The remaining members were typically out foraging, hunting, gathering firewood, or otherwise on task to find prey and loot.

-Today, however, the site is fairly abandoned.
-Half the “Stag Lord’s” bandits were slain during a foray by adventurers into their tree fort.
+In late-TR 1049, half the “Stag Lord’s” bandits were slain during a foray by adventurers into their tree fort.
 The handful who returned, simply abandoned the site and fled back to Thornkeep, and are believed to have since moved on to other tasks and bandit groups.
-A corpse pile now occupies a spot next to the bridge, and while tons of supplies and animal feed remain in the site, it is slowly moldering and being reclaimed by the creatures of the area.
-The bridge below the fort has also been washed away.